-We know it can seem impossible to cut back on your spending, even more, when you’ve already scaled it back, but we know a good place for you to start: your car.
+We know it can seem impossible to cut back on your spending, especially when you’ve already scaled it back, but we know a good place for you to start: your car.
 We hear this all the time from readers: “I can’t afford my car payments.”
-With that in mind, here are four immediate steps you can take to do something about it.
-You’ll be saying “I can afford my car payments,” in no time.
+With that in mind, here are five immediate steps you can take to do something about it.

-Every year or two you should compare your rates to those from other insurance companies.
-Premiums can go up for several reasons, including policyholder’s age, accident claims, traffic violations, moving to a different location, a drop in credit score, adding drivers to your policy and more.
-But there is also a lot of competition in this industry — car insurance companies really want your business, and you can end up saving a lot when you change your car insurance every year or two.
+We’ll let you in on a little secret car insurance companies don’t want you to know — you are paying too much for your policy.
+It’s important that every year or two you compare your car insurance rates to those from other insurance companies.
+Premiums can go up for several reasons, including a policyholder’s age, accident claims, traffic violations, moving to a different location, a drop in credit score, adding drivers to your policy and more.
+But there is also a lot of competition in this industry — and car insurance companies really want your business.
+You can end up saving a lot when you change your car insurance every year or two.
 Spend a little bit of time on this and you might never have to say “I can’t afford my car payments,” again.

 Loans are a pain.
-Yes, they can help you get the things you need that you can’t afford to buy outright, but the interest they collect as you work to pay them off can be a real budget killer (we know, it’s infuriating).
+Yes, they can help you get the things you need that you can’t afford to buy outright (like the car you drive in every day), but the interest they collect as you work to pay them off can be a real budget killer.
+We know: it’s infuriating.

-If car loan payments are the driving force behind your high monthly car bill, you should consider refinancing them to reduce the cost.
+If a car loan is the driving force behind how much you are spending on your car every month, you should consider refinancing it to reduce your monthly spending.
 I know, it sounds complicated, but refinancing a loan is a lot simpler than you’d think.
 All you’re doing is taking out a new lower-interest loan to replace one or more higher-interest loans.
-Doing this can trim down your monthly payments, and we know an awesome app that can help you compare personal loan rates from the top trusted lenders in seconds — Fiona.
+Doing this can trim down your monthly payments.

-All you have to do is fill out a simple form with a few questions about your situation and needs and the app will get back to you with offers you prequalify for based on the answer you gave.
-See an offer you like and apply for it directly through the app and get your approved in seconds and access to your funds right away.
+All you have to do is fill out a simple form with a few questions about your financial situation and needs and the app will get back to you with offers you prequalify for based on the answers you gave.
+See an offer you like and apply for it directly through the app and you could be approved in seconds and get access to your funds right away.

 Loan rates start at 4.99% and you can borrow anywhere between $1,000 and $100,000 with payments lasting between 24 and 84 months.
 The better your credit score, the better rates you’ll be able to get.